1949 dual tour

 Grin and bare it

 The rise of Māori rugby during the 1970s coincided with the 1971 appointment of former All Black Waka Nathan as coach.
 He advocated a style of rugby for which Māori were renowned.
-Many Māori players rose to the ranks of the All Blacks during that era, including All Black captain Tane Norton, Billy Bush, Kent Lambert, Eddie Stokes, Vance Stewart, Bob Barber, Ken Going, Sid Going, George Skudder and Buff Milner.
+Many Māori players became All Blacks during this era, including All Black captain Tane Norton, Billy Bush, Kent Lambert, Eddie Stokes, Vance Stewart, Bob Barber, Ken Going, Sid Going, George Skudder and Buff Milner.

 Māori rugby in the 1980s